vimarsh244/erc-hackathon-2023/README.md

 run `catkin_make` after cloning in the `~/catkin_ws/src` directory.

 Path planner uses RRT to make calculate a path which goes over all points.

-Due to time constraints I could not make a good PID controller, just made a simple controller to go from one point to another.

-### Credits